Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 • Icelandic moss - 2 tbsp. l.

-All herbs are sold in a pharmacy, they should be mixed (1 tablespoon each), add 400 ml of boiling water, cover and leave for 1-2 hours.
-The remedy must be filtered and taken in a third of a glass before meals.
-Treatment lasts 5-7 days.
-Therapy with such a remedy should be carried out immediately after the decoction prepared according to recipe No. 1 has ended.
+All herbs are sold at the pharmacy; they should be mixed (1 tablespoon each), add 400 ml of boiling water, cover and leave for 1-2 hours.
+The product should be strained and taken a third of a glass before meals.
+Treatment lasts 5–7 days.
+Therapy with this remedy should be carried out immediately after the decoction prepared according to recipe No. 1 has ended.

-Note!
-Phytotherapy can cause side effects, so be sure to consult your doctor before taking the funds.
+Pay attention!
+Herbal medicine can cause side effects, so be sure to consult your doctor before taking any medication.

-In order to know exactly how to cure bartholinitis at home and not start the disease, you need to visit a doctor at the first sign of deterioration and complaints, in order to choose the most effective remedies with him.
+To know exactly how to cure bartholinitis at home and not start the disease, you need to visit a doctor at the first signs of deterioration and complaints in order to choose the most effective remedies.
 If you treat bartholinitis yourself at home, you can aggravate the course of the disease, and then the process of therapy and recovery of the body will take longer.

 The vestibule of the vagina contains a large number of glands for secretion production.
-It is necessary for comfortable feelings in ordinary life, but is especially important during intimate relationships.
-Inflammation of the glands of the vestibule of the vagina (Bartolin) is called bartholinitis.
-At first glance, a simple disease has many "pitfalls", which leads to frequent relapses.
-What treatment for bartholinitis in women should be chosen?
-Is surgery always needed?
+It is necessary for comfortable feelings in everyday life, but is especially important during intimate relationships.
+Inflammation of the glands of the vestibule of the vagina (Bartholin's) is called bartholinitis.
+At first glance, a simple disease has many pitfalls, which leads to frequent relapses.
+Which treatment for bartholinitis in women should be chosen?
+Is surgery always necessary?

-Contrary to popular belief, bartholinitis is not only for girls who suffer from sexually transmitted infections or neglect intimate hygiene.
-Inflammation of the gland can occur even in "clean" with a combination of adverse factors.
+Contrary to popular belief, bartholinitis is not only the lot of girls who suffer from sexually transmitted infections or neglect intimate hygiene.
+Inflammation of the gland can occur even in “neat people” with a combination of unfavorable factors.
 The frequency of this pathology is about 5%.
-According to ICD-10, it is classified under the code N75.
+According to ICD-10, it is classified under code N75.

-The Bartholin gland is located in the thickness of the labia majora at the bottom.
-It consists directly of the glandular tissue itself and excretory ducts from 1 cm to 4-5 cm long.
+The Bartholin gland is located in the lower part of the labia majora.
+It consists directly of the glandular tissue itself and excretory ducts from 1 cm to 4-5 cm in length.
 The mouth of the tubules opens in a groove located between the labia minora and the remnants of the hymen.
 Sometimes the Bartholin gland is surrounded by bundles of muscle fibers.
-It has a small size - no more than 1 cm in diameter.
-In a calm state, it is not possible to probe it, changes are noticeable only with inflammation or the formation of a cyst.
+It is small in size - no more than 1 cm in diameter.
+In a calm state, it is not possible to palpate it; changes are noticeable only when there is inflammation or the formation of a cyst.

-Bartholin's gland secretes a viscous, jelly-like secret, especially a lot during arousal of a woman.
-A small amount of it is released in a calm state, so that women do not feel tightness, dryness in the vagina and other unpleasant sensations.
-When pressing on the gland and duct, you can get a small amount of secretion.
-You do not need to do this yourself, as inflammation can be provoked.
+The Bartholin gland secretes a viscous, jelly-like secretion, especially a lot when a woman is aroused.
+A small amount of it is released in a calm state, due to which women do not feel tightness, dryness in the vagina and other unpleasant sensations.
+By pressing on the gland and duct, you can get a small amount of secretion.
+There is no need to do this yourself, as it can cause inflammation.

-On the surface of the small and large labia there are a large number of sebaceous and sweat glands.
-They are distributed relatively evenly over the entire surface.
+On the surface of the labia minora and majora there are a large number of sebaceous and sweat glands.
+They are located relatively evenly over the entire surface.
 Sometimes their inflammation (boils) is confused with bartholinitis.
 A distinctive feature of the latter is that the process begins at the bottom of the labia majora, while the boil can be located anywhere.

 Causes

-Inflammation of the Bartholin gland occurs if the outflow of secretion is disturbed due to the active reproduction of microbes inside.
-Active infection leads to swelling of the tissues, which further exacerbates the discharge of mucus.
-There is a vicious circle.
+Inflammation of the Bartholin gland occurs if the outflow of secretions is disrupted due to the active proliferation of microbes inside.
+An active infection leads to tissue swelling, which further aggravates the mucus discharge.
+A vicious circle arises.

 Pathogenic microorganisms enter the Bartholin gland in several ways:

-• retrograde current- Escherichia coli, enterococci and other pathogens come from the rectum; chlamydia, gonococci, trichomonas can also provoke bartholinitis, come from the vagina in the presence of these genital infections;
+• retrograde current– E. coli, enterococci and other pathogens enter from the rectum; chlamydia, gonococci, trichomonas can also provoke bartholinitis, coming from the vagina in the presence of these sexually transmitted infections;

-• hematogenous - there is an assumption that pathogenic microbes can enter the gland with blood flow from other foci, including chronic infection.
+• hematogenous - there is an assumption that pathogenic microbes can enter the gland through the bloodstream from other foci, including chronic infection.

-It is possible to identify risk factors for inflammation of the Bartholin gland:
+Risk factors for inflammation of the Bartholin gland can be identified:

-• insufficient hygiene- especially non-compliance with regularity during critical days, blood is the most "pleasant" environment for the active growth and reproduction of bacteria;
+• poor hygiene– especially lack of regularity during menstrual periods; blood is the most “pleasant” environment for the active growth and reproduction of bacteria;

 • microtraumas - can appear with constant irritation, itching, after sexual intercourse;

-• decreased immunity- bartholinitis can worsen after SARS, influenza, after hypothermia;
+• decreased immunity– bartholinitis can worsen after ARVI, influenza, or after hypothermia;

-• synthetic underwear- with regular wearing of tight and synthetic underwear, anaerobic conditions with high humidity are created, which provokes the reproduction of pathogens;
+• synthetic underwear– regularly wearing tight and synthetic underwear creates anaerobic conditions with high humidity, which provokes the proliferation of pathogens;

-• genital infections- Usually bartholinitis has a non-specific nature, but can be caused by Trichomonas, gonococci, chlamydia;
+• sexually transmitted infections– usually bartholinitis is of a nonspecific nature, but can be caused by Trichomonas, gonococci, chlamydia;

-• gynecological manipulations - most often exacerbations occur after abortion;
+• gynecological manipulations – most often exacerbations occur after abortions;

-• chronic infections - the presence of foci in the kidneys (pyelonephritis), teeth (caries), proctitis, hemorrhoids.
+• chronic infections – the presence of lesions in the kidneys (pyelonephritis), teeth (caries), proctitis, hemorrhoids.

 Bartholinitis can occur even in girls who are not sexually active.
 It is not always possible to detect the causes of bartholinitis, especially if it is an exacerbation of the chronic form.
 But when provoking factors are identified, their effect should be minimized, otherwise relapses cannot be avoided.